 Build a Relationship

 Let’s face it.
 B2B Salespeople don’t have the best reputation.
-Ask someone to describe a typical and salesperson and you’ll hear adjectives such as pushy, obnoxious, or manipulative.
+Ask someone to describe a typical salesperson and you’ll hear adjectives such as pushy, obnoxious, or manipulative.
 Most of the top salespeople we know are the exact opposite of that.
 They’re confident, empathetic, and put their customer needs first.

 In working with sales prospects, however, you’re going to have to get past their defenses and preconceived notions about who you are and how you operate.
 You’ll need to build a relationship to do that.